 Here is where helpers really come in handy for me.
 If the product is simple enough I, along with my helpers, will sort each card by type (base, insert, parallel, etc) during the first two days.
 While I spend most of my time scanning and listing the first 72 hours, they begin to sort the inserts so that I can start seeing how many of each set I have.
 This way I can trade with others or list more if I can.

 On day three, or four at the latest, base cards begin to be sorted.
 We used to sort by 100s and then 10s and then 1s, for years, but now we sort by 10s and then 1s.
-It still takes awhile but skips a step and we don't have to touch the cards an additional time.
+It still takes a while but skips a step and we don't have to touch the cards an additional time.
 You have to have space and it's easier to do with more than one person.
-This way, on something like base Topps one person sorts 1-199 while another 200-330 in groups of 10.
+On something like base Topps, one person sorts 1-199 while another 200-330 in groups of 10.
 Then when I join in, it really speeds up.

 I initially set out to make however many sets I sold in advance through eBay or direct email sales of quantities of three or less sets.
 Usually we try to make 50 to 100 sets the first weekend.
-Then, the next week we move onto the large 50-, 100-, 200-set orders one at a time.
-After the cards are organized into singles, we sort the sets all face up so we can visually see that it is the correct card.
+Then, the next week we move onto the large 50-, 100-, 200-set orders, one at a time.
+After the cards are organized into singles, we sort the sets all face-up so we can visually see that it is the correct card.
 We can also make sure no variations or short prints get mixed in.
-This is very important for me as my helpers do not know all the short prints, legends variations, etc. It also ensures the most accurate complete set we can put together.
+This is very important for me as my helpers do not know all the short prints or variations.
+It also ensures the most accurate complete set we can put together.